atabeyayhan/online_retail/README.md

-# Online Retail Association Rule BasedRecommender System
+# Online Retail Association Rule Based Recommender System

 ## Business Problem
 Below are the cart information of 3 different users.
 Recommend the most suitable products for these cart information using association rules.
 Product recommendations can be 1 or more.
 Derive decision rules based on 2010-2011 Germany customers.